codyhagg/contactList/README.md

 ####PASSWORD: 123
 ## Project Setup
   Sorry for the delay with this project, I was late to receive it and have been working on it when possible.
-I'm to busy these days!
+I'm too busy these days!
 Anyways, It is built using:
 - _Backbone_
 - _Underscore_
 - _jQuery_